emm-aah/wellness-wien/README.md

 Some of the features that would be useful in implementing our strategy were:

-* Descriptive sections for each class thats offered through words, images or videos.
+* Descriptive sections for each class that's offered through words, images or videos.
 * A timetable for potential clients to see what is available to them at their ability with their own schedule.
 * Links to other resources of the company e.g. facebook and instagram pages.
 * Reviews of past customers